yezero/sandstorm/roadmap/platform/powerbox/README.md

 The commonly-described "file-open" style of Powerbox is actually only one style.
 In general, a Powerbox is any UI element which allows the user to grant one app a capability exported from another app.

-Sandstorm will implement several styles of Powerboxen.
+Thurly will implement several styles of Powerboxen.

 ### File-open style